Apostles' Creed: Rite of baptism

 The Apostles' Creed, whose present form is similar to the baptismal creed used in Rome in the third and fourth centuries, actually developed from questions addressed to those seeking baptism.
-The Catholic Church still today uses an interrogative form of it in the Rite of Baptism (for both children and adults).
+The Catholic Church today uses an interrogative form of it in the Rite of Baptism (for both children and adults).
 In the official English translation (ICEL, 1974) the minister of baptism asks:

 Do you believe in God, the Father almighty, creator of heaven and earth?

 Do you believe in Jesus Christ, his only Son, our Lord, who was born of the Virgin Mary, was crucified, died, and was buried, rose from the dead, and is now seated at the right hand of the Father?

 Do you believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and life everlasting?

 To each question, the catechumen, or, in the case of an infant, the parents and sponsor(s) (godparent(s)) in his or her place, answers "I do."
 Then the celebrant says:

 This is our faith.
 This is the faith of the Church.
 We are proud to profess it, in Christ Jesus our Lord.